500Foods/WelcomeToTroodon/README.md

 Beyond the guides, Discord communities are a popular way to connect with other users.
 These tend to be specific to a printer or product, so we'll be sure to add more to this list as time goes on.

-- [FormBot Discord](https://discord.gg/spAGFK2PnN) - The Troodon community is particularly helpful of course.
+- [FormBot Discord](https://discord.gg/spAGFK2PnN) - The #Troodon channel is particularly helpful of course.

 When it comes time to buy products, the usual suspects - Amazon and AliExpress - are often the most popular.
 But there are also quite a few 3D printer-specific vendors that have proven to be both popular and reliable.
 It is important to keep an eye on shipping - costs, times, and product availability.
 Often something on Amazon can be found on AliExpress for much less, but with substantial delays.
 And buying things one-at-a-time is